delinhquent/FYP_UC2/README.md

 pip install -r requirements.txt
 ```

+## Troubleshoot
+For those having issues with eif library, please execute the following:
+'''
+pip install eif==1.0.2
+'''

 ## TODO
-1. Update the functions in the respective model classes for prediction & Add decision_function to all models
+1. Find out how to tune One-Class SVM
+2. Create a simple impact scoring algorithm
+3. Create a test function where users can parse in new data and evaluate it with current model
+4. Translate this application to a flask app (potentially)
+5. Integrate model with Jiawei's website when ready
-2. Integrate with BigQuery when Ryan's done
+6. Integrate with BigQuery when Ryan's done
+7. Data visualization (PowerBI & website)